PyconUK/ConferenceScheduler/docs/howto/define_a_conference.rst

 to hold the information we require and then parse and process those structures into the necessary form for the scheduler.

-We'll use a variety of simply Python data types, YAML and JSON documents and we'll include both inline data and external files.
+We'll use a variety of simple Python data types, YAML and JSON documents and we'll include both inline data and external files.
 This is simply by way of example and it's likely that a real application would standardise on far fewer of those options than are shown here.